xavidelamo/mgci-docs/docs/source/qgis_custom_models.rst

 This statistics table contains the estimates of 15.4.2 sub-indicator b.
 We will remove unwanted fields and calculate the Mountain Green Cover Index estimates.

-In the Processing Toolbox, under Models, click on model B6 Formatting to Reporting Tables.
+In the Processing Toolbox, under Models, click on model **B6 Formatting to Reporting Tables**.

 |SubB_B6_tool_interface|